aahladmanas/papers-today/README.md

     4. [NURD] Implemented the accuracy on randomly colored image to understand the interplay between statistical bias and optimization bias on CMNIST with exact weights (in range 0.6 --- 0.9)

+# thoughts

+1. Want to finish a high-level document over the workshop and send to Maggie.

 # papers